 Danielle Lazarin is the author of Back Talk: Stories.
 Her award-winning short fiction can be found in The Southern Review, Buzzfeed, Boston Review, and Glimmer Train, amongst others, and her essays at The Cut and Lenny Letter.
 She lives in her native New York, where she is raising her daughters and working on a novel.

 Ariel Lewiton is a writer, editor, and literary consultant based in New York.
 Her essays, stories, and criticism have appeared in Virginia Quarterly Review, The National, Los Angeles Review of Books, Vice, The Paris Review Daily, Tin House online, and elsewhere.
 She is a contributing editor at Guernica magazine and has an MFA from the University of Iowa's Nonfiction Writing Program.

 Kio Stark is the author of When Strangers Meet, the novel Follow Me Down and the independent learning handbook Don’t Go Back to School.
 Her work has been published in The New York Times, The Guardian, The NY Observer, and Joyland, among others.
 On any given day in Brooklyn, you might find her traipsing around with a camera that holds film and if you run into her on the street, she will likely talk to you.

 Please join us on Thursday May 17th, 2018 at 7pm, at Elsa.

-Tickets: $20, available via PayPal and at the door.100% of ticket proceeds and a portion of bar sales will go directly to New Voices Pittsburgh.
+Tickets: $20, available via PayPal and at the door.100% of ticket proceeds and a portion of bar sales will go directly to Nile Sisters Development Initiative.
 Please note, you will not receive a paper or digital ticket.
 Your name will be added to our guest list.
-Please present your name or PayPal email address to our host at the event.
+Please the host at the event.